-Each Latter-day Saint who participates in the endowment has a uniquely personal experience which, because of the sacred nature of the temple, is seldom discussed or shared with another in any detail.
-Sometimes this experience is a positive, peaceful, and healing experience.
+uniquely personal experience which, because of the sacred nature of the temple, is seldom discussed or shared with another in any detail.
+For some this experience is positive, peaceful, and healing.
 Others, from time to time, may experience the temple less positively.
-Such personal responses lie outside the limitations of this paper, though I acknowledge that each person's response to discussions of the temple is likely to be intense as a result.
-The temple also has a collective impact on the faithful members of the Church, which again, is seldom shared or discussed although its power is acknowledged.
+Such personal responses lie outside the limitations of this paper, although I acknowledge that each person's response to discussions of the temple is likely to be intense as a result.
+The temple also has a collective impact on the faithful members of the church, which again, is seldom shared or discussed although its power is acknowledged.